-- Startup of the week / Eco Wave: Power the city with ocean waves
+- Startup / Eco Wave: Tapping Ocean Power

 Provided you have certain basics – knowing about 100 words and rudiments of sentence structure is enough, the company says – all you do to start is download the app, mark the language you want to learn and start to read online.

 The company's free app enables you to mark words you don't understand while surfing.
 It then translates them and builds a personalized dictionary for you.
 You can practice them with a flash-card memory game based on your dictionary – and the app will even assess your skill level and find other Web pages with the same words, for you to see more applications of the words you're learning.

 Confounded as to pronunciation?
 You can click on words and hear them said aloud.